aochab/Object-oriented-programming/05_stl_benchmark/readme.md

     3. A hash function is used to map data and give a special value which will identify that data.
     It is deterministic, universal, efficient.

-    4. I sum individual elements of the table and do module operation on that value.
+    4. I sum individual elements of the table multiplied by their index in the array.
     Thanks to this we get a relatively unique number, describing our data.

 2. Unit test for operators and hash functions